scottseotech/todo-platform/docs/docs/index.md

-# DevOps Reference Platform
+# Reference Platform

 ## Overview

-The **DevOps Reference Platform** is a demonstration of production-grade infrastructure patterns and practices.
+The **Reference Platform** is a demonstration of production-grade infrastructure patterns and practices.
 This is not a tutorial—it's a fully-functional reference implementation that showcases how modern cloud-native systems are built and operated.

 **What this demonstrates:**
 - GitOps-driven deployments with ArgoCD